Ethos & Values

-Our key values – Ambition, Pride, Respect, and Responsibility – have been developed through participation of students, staff, governors, parents, and community representatives.
+Our key values – Ambition, Pride, Respect, Resilience and Responsibility – have been developed through participation of students, staff, governors, parents, and community representatives.
 We work hard to promote these values and make them real and relevant in the daily lives of all academy members.
 They underpin all aspects of our work and relationships at Armthorpe Academy.

 We insist upon a relentless focus upon excellence in learning and achievement, supported by ambitious expectations.
 Our aim is to maximise individual potential and ensure all students invest in their learning and are well equipped to meet the challenges of education, work, and life.

 We believe every member of the school community matters, and we are entirely committed to the provision of a safe, caring, inclusive, and supportive environment.
 Respect for the individual, parity of esteem, and celebration of success at all levels are given the highest priority.

 We expect every academy member to demonstrate a sense of responsibility for his or her own:

 - personal and social development and progress,

 - aspirations, performance, and success of the academy

 We want our community to see us as a thriving, optimistic, and forward-looking academy to which all members are proud to contribute and belong.

 As part of Consilium Academies, we're committed to the following Equality Objectives: